skramm/spaghetti/docs/spaghetti_manual.md

 This means:  *whatever state is active, if event `iev` has occurred, then switch to state `st`*.

 - `void disableInnerTransition( EV ev, ST st_from )`<br>
-This can be used to disable the inner event `ev` that may have been assigned to state `st_from`.
+This can be used to disable the inner event `ev` transition that may have been assigned to state `st_from`.

 To **trigger** an inner event `ev`:
 ```